kuzzleio/kuzzle-device-manager/doc/2/controllers/devices/linkAsset/index.md

     "measureNames": [
       {
-        "asset": "<name of the measure in the asset>", "device": "<name of the measure in the device>", "type": "<type of the measure in the device>" }
+        "asset": "<name of the measure in the asset>", "device": "<name of the measure in the device>" }
     ]
   },